Who is getting US NGO’s grant for cleft lip, palate surgeries?

 -

-Who is getting US NGO’s grant for cleft lip, palate surgeries?By Amer MalikJanuary 23, 2017Print : Lahore
+Who is getting US NGO’s grant for cleft lip, palate surgeries?By Amer MalikJanuary 23, 2017Print : National

-Grant provided by an American organisation for cleft lip and palate surgeries to a Pakistani organization has not been utilized as most patients were operated upon at Mayo Hospital, Lahore, at government’s expenses, reveals the record of cases sent to this foreign agency to claim the money.
+LAHORE: Grant provided by an American organisation for cleft lip and palate surgeries to a Pakistani organization has not been utilized as most patients were operated upon at Mayo Hospital, Lahore, at government expenses, reveals the record of cases sent to this foreign agency to claim the money.

 The Smile Train, a non-governmental organization based in New York, US, has entered into an agreement with a local welfare organization Foundation of Friends of Plastic Surgery on July 19, 2012 to put smiles on desperate faces.